tact-lang/tact-emulator/README.md

 // Treasure is a contract that has 1m of TONs and is a handy entry point for your smart contracts let treasure = await system.treasure('my-treasure');
+system.name(treasure, 'my treasure'); // Set a name for the contract.
+Useful for snapshot testing.

 // Update verbosity
-system.verbosity = Verbosity.DEBUG; // Global parameter
+system.globalVerbosity = Verbosity.DEBUG; // Global parameter
-system.contract(treasure.address).verbosity = Verbosity.ERROR; // Overwrite for a specific contract
+system.verbosity(treasure, Verbosity.ERROR); // Overwrite for a specific contract

-// Track contract transactions and events let tracker = system.track(treasure.address);
+// Track contract transactions and events let tracker = system.track(treasure);

-// Logger to collect VM logs from a contract let logger = system.log(treasure.address);
+// Logger to collect VM logs from a contract let logger = system.log(treasure);

 // Create a random unknown address that would be treated as unititialized contract let unknownAddress = randomAddress('some-unknown-seed'); // This seed is used to generate deterministic address